Boeing profit beats estimates despite 787 problems

 Regulators grounded the plane after batteries overheated on two 787s in January, which stopped deliveries.
 The company did not release a cost estimate for the Dreamliner problems, as some analysts had expected.
 But on a conference call, it said the majority of the cost of fixing the battery issue had been reflected in the first-quarter results.

-Much of the cost of analyzing the problem, redesigning the battery system, testing it and retrofitting the 50 Dreamliners in service was accounted for in the first quarter as period expense and was absorbed in large part by shifting resources around the company, CFO Greg Smith said.
+The cost of analyzing the problem, redesigning the battery system, testing it and retrofitting the 50 Dreamliners in service was absorbed in large part by shifting resources around the company, CFO Greg Smith said.

-A smaller remaining amount will be folded into the cost of producing more than 1,100 Dreamliners and will not be felt significantly in the company's earnings, he said.
+On an accounting basis, the expense will be folded into the cost of producing more than 1,100 Dreamliners, so it will not be felt in the company's earnings, he added.
 He declined to provide a figure for that total cost.

-Jason Gursky, an analyst at Citigroup in San Francisco, said that expense would add only incrementally to the cost of the jet, which has a list price of about $207 million (135.5 million pounds) and sells for about half that.
+Jason Gursky, an analyst at Citigroup in San Francisco, estimated that a cost of $200 million spread over 1,100 aircraft would add just over $200,000 to the cost of the jet, which has a list price of about $207 million and sells for about half that.

 "It's a rounding error of a rounding error of a rounding error," Gursky said.